Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 SUMIT RAJ: That’s a pretty good question.

-Yes, I started getting into NLP(Natural Language Processing) since my graduation school.
+Yes, I started getting into NLP (Natural Language Processing) since I graduated.
 I really liked to work in NLP and talk about it.

-I keep doing my research on it to learn more about it from application perspective.
+I keep doing my research on it to learn more about it from the application perspective.

 To be clear, I am not an ML (Machine Learning)expert.
 I have worked closely with ML and Data Science team and I understand pretty well how this stuff works but not the underlying maths.